From Invariant Representations to Invariant Data: Provable Robustness to Spurious Correlations via Noisy Counterfactual Matching: Problem Setup

+\begin{definition}[Invariant Pair] Given a set of environments $\mathcal{E}$, a pair of distinct inputs $(\vx, \vx')$ with $\vx \neq \vx'$ is an \emph{invariant data pair} if and only if the predictions under the optimally robust classifier are equal, i.e., $h_\mathcal{E}^*(\vx) = h_\mathcal{E}^*(\vx')$, where $h_\mathcal{E}^*$ is defined as in \Cref{def:optimally-robust-classifier}. \end{definition} Intuitively, invariant data pairs are inputs that should have the same prediction under a robust model.
+For example, in medical diagnosis, X-rays from two different machines of the same patient should yield the same probabilities, without requiring knowledge of the patient's actual diagnosis.

-Our goal in this section is to show how counterfactual pairs can be used to improve robustness.
-Specifically, we first discuss the relationship between spurious counterfactuals and invariant pairs.
-Motivated by this, we introduce the noisy counterfactual matching (NCM) method, which aims to identify and recover the spurious subspace by leveraging potentially noisy CF pairs drawn exclusively from the training domains. \paragraph{Spurious Counterfactuals are Invariant Pairs.} Given the causal model setup in \Cref{sec:setup}, we can now prove that counterfactuals within a spurious correlation latent SCM class are invariant pairs w.r.t. the corresponding domain distributions. \begin{restatable}[Spurious Counterfactuals are Invariant Pairs]{proposition}{propinvpair} Given a spurious correlation latent SCM class $\mathcal{M}_\mathcal{E}$ and a strictly convex loss function $\ell$, any observed counterfactual pair $(\vx_e, \vx_{e'})$ between $\mathcal{M}_e \in \mathcal{M}_\mathcal{E}$ and $\mathcal{M}_{e'} \in \mathcal{M}_\mathcal{E}$ will be an invariant pair w.r.t. the optimally robust classifier $h^*_{\mathcal{E}}$ based on $\ell$ induced by the domain distributions $\{\mathbb{P}_e\}_{e\in\mathcal{E}}$ almost surely, i.e., $h_\mathcal{E}^*(\vx_e) = h_\mathcal{E}^*(\vx_{e'})$. \end{restatable} See proof in \Cref{app-sec:connect-pairs}.
+Given the causal model setup , we can now prove that counterfactuals within a spurious correlation latent SCM class are invariant pairs w.r.t. the corresponding domain distributions. \begin{restatable}[Spurious Counterfactuals are Invariant Pairs]{proposition}{propinvpair} Given a spurious correlation latent SCM class $\mathcal{M}_\mathcal{E}$ and a strictly convex loss function $\ell$, any observed counterfactual pair $(\vx_e, \vx_{e'})$ between $\mathcal{M}_e \in \mathcal{M}_\mathcal{E}$ and $\mathcal{M}_{e'} \in \mathcal{M}_\mathcal{E}$ will be an invariant pair w.r.t. the optimally robust classifier $h^*_{\mathcal{E}}$ based on $\ell$ induced by the domain distributions $\{\mathbb{P}_e\}_{e\in\mathcal{E}}$ almost surely, i.e., $h_\mathcal{E}^*(\vx_e) = h_\mathcal{E}^*(\vx_{e'})$. \end{restatable} See proof in \Cref{app-sec:connect-pairs}.
 This elegantly connects spurious counterfactuals and invariant pairs (though again we note that invariant pairs could be defined for other perspectives).
-The natural next question is: \emph{Is it possible collect such pairs in reality?} We argue that while perfect counterfactual pairs are not possible, noisy or approximate counterfactual pairs could be reasonably simple to collect in different scenarios.
-We discuss some of these scenarios next.
+The natural next question is: \emph{Is it possible to collect such pairs in reality?} We argue that while perfect counterfactual pairs are not possible, noisy or approximate counterfactual pairs could be reasonably simple to collect in certain scenarios (see \Cref{app-sec:availability-pair})

-\paragraph{Availability of such pairs.} While counterfactual data can be harder to acquire than other supervision signals, such as image-text pairs, we argue that it is feasible and practical to obtain in certain settings.

-For certain applications, obtaining such CF pairs are both possible and effective. \Cref{tab:level_of_taxonomy} from the introduction summarizes a range of cases where there could be enough implicit knowledge of spurious correlations to collect them.
-We further outline these levels in detail below.